AvaProtocol/EigenLayer-AVS/README.md

 Registered operator with avs registry coordinator
 ```

-The status can also be checked with `oak-avs status --config=./config/operator.yaml`
+The status can also be checked with `avs-mvp status --config=./config/operator.yaml`

 At this point, you're ready to run our operator node by simply do

 ```
-oak-avs operator --config=./config/operator.yaml
+avs-mvp operator --config=./config/operator.yaml
 ```